wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ---

-## 24 - The DOM - Build in and Custom Data Attributes
+## 24 - The DOM - Built in and Custom Data Attributes

-When you are working with HTML elements, those elements have something called attributes.
+When you are working with HTML elements, those elements have something called **attributes**.

 Attributes are anything provided to an element as additional information.
-Things like classes, src, alt attributes.
+Things like classes, src, alt are all attributes.

-Attributes work the same way as the other properties that we have been working with so we will go over it quickly before getting into custom attributes and data attributes.
+Attributes work the same way as the other properties that we have been working with, so we will go over it quickly before getting into custom and data attributes.

-Here is how we would add an alt attribute to the image element we were using in the previous video.
+To add an alt attribute to the image element we were using in the previous video, you would add the following javascript code 👇

 `pic.alt = "cute pup";`

-TIP: When adding alt attributes to images, the value of the alt text should describe the image.
-You do not need to include in the text that it is a photo, because screen readers will specify that.
+_TIP: When adding alt attributes to images, the value of the alt text should describe the image.
+You do not need to include in the text that it is a photo, because screen readers will specify that._

 Although we did not add the alt attribute when we authored the element, when we added it via javascript, you can now see it on the element.

 ![](@attachment/Clipboard_2020-02-20-09-01-29.png)

-We could also do something like setting the width.
+We can also set the width of the image this way, by adding the code below 👇

 ```js
 pic.width = 200;
 ```

-Most attributes are both **getters** and **setters**, meaning we could do both of the following:
+Most attributes are both **getters** and **setters**, meaning we can set the attribute, and retrieve the attribute value.
+That allows us to do both of the following 👇

 ```js
 pic.alt = 'Cute pup'; //setter
 console.log(pic.alt); //getter
 ```

 Some attributes however are only getters, such as `naturalWidth`.

-If you add
+If you add the code below, we get zero 👇

 ```js
 console.log(pic.naturalWidth);